A Riemann-Roch formula for singular reductions by circle actions: Introduction

 Our main tool for the proof of Theorem \ref{mainth} is the so-called \emph{Witten integral}, which we introduce in Definition \ref{def:mainint}.
 In fact, Theorem \ref{mainth} is established as a consequence of our second main result, Theorem \ref{thm:wittenasymp}, where we compute the asymptotics of the Witten integral in terms of geometric invariants associated with the singular symplectic quotient.
-So instead of trying to define Riemann-Roch numbers for singular symplectic quotients, in this paper we directly compute the invariant Riemann-Roch number $\text{RR}^G(M,L)$ by adapting the method of Meinrenken in \cite{meinrenken96} to the singular case.
-As already mentioned, the works of Meinrenken \cite{meinrenken96} and Vergne \cite{Ver96} are based on Witten's non-abelian localization formula \cite{witten92}, which was related by Jeffrey and Kirwan for the first time to the Quantization commutes with Reduction principle in \cite{jeffrey-kirwan96}.
+This allows us to directly compute the invariant Riemann-Roch number $\text{RR}^{S^1}(M,L)$ by adapting the method of Meinrenken in \cite{meinrenken96} to the singular case.
+As already mentioned, the works of Meinrenken \cite{meinrenken96} and Vergne \cite{Ver96} are based on Witten's non-abelian localization formula \cite{witten92}, related for the first time to the Quantization commutes with Reduction principle by Jeffrey and Kirwan in \cite{jeffrey-kirwan96}.
 The asymptotic parameter in the Witten integral is given by the power $m\to \infty $ of the tensor power $L^m:=L^{\otimes m}$ of the prequantizing line bundle.
 It can therefore be regarded as a semiclassical limit, so that from this viewpoint Theorem \ref{mainth} becomes an instance of the correspondence principle of quantum mechanics.
 Our approach in the singular case crucially relies on an explicit singular stationary phase expansion of the Witten integral.
 Compared with the approaches mentioned previously, our present approach does not rely on any desingularization process.
 It was preceded by work of K\"uster (n.k.a.\ Delarue) and Ramacher in \cite{kuester-ramacher20} within a purely analytic context, motivated by the original attempt of Ramacher \cite{ramacher13} of proving residue formulae via singular equivariant asymptotics.